EndPointCorp/end-point-blog/2024/08/migration-from-struts1-to-struts2.md

 </struts>
 ```

 In this article we covered migrating the most basic components from Struts 1 to Struts 2 and a comparison of several features between each version.
 Complete configuration and code migration from Struts 1 to Struts 2 can be done gradually, which would involve actions, interceptors, tags and many other details.
-Not that straight-forward the patterns and convention changes adopted in Struts 2 becomes clearer as you dive in.
+Not completely straight-forward, but the patterns and convention changes adopted in Struts 2 becomes clearer as you dive in.